Equivariant slices for symplectic cones: Introduction

 Let $\Delta^m := \Spf \bC[\![x_1,\ldots,x_m]\!]$ be the formal disk (the reader preferring the analytic setting could instead work with a small $m$-disk, modifying the statements accordingly).

-\begin{theorem} Let $X$ be a variety with a $\bC^\times$-action and a homogeneous Poisson structure of degree $-k$.
-Let $Y$ be a $\bC^\times$-stable leaf, and $y \in Y$ a point with trivial stabilizer under $\bC^\times$.
+\begin{theorem} Let $X$ be a complex variety with a $\bC^\times$-action and a homogeneous Poisson structure of degree $-k$.
+Let $Y$ be a $\bC^\times$-stable leaf,\footnote{If $X$ is a union of finitely many symplectic leaves (e.g., under assumption (iii)), then this hypothesis is unnecessary, since homogenity of the Poisson structure implies that all symplectic leaves are all $\bC^\times$-stable.} and $y \in Y$ a point with trivial stabilizer under $\bC^\times$.
 Then: \begin{enumerate} \item[(i)] There is a decomposition of $\bC^\times$-formal schemes,

-for some formal scheme $S$ (equipped here with a trivial $\bC^\times$ action). \item[(ii)] $S$ is equipped with a canonical Poisson structure, and $\hat Y_{\bC^\times \cdot y} \cong \bC^\times \hat \times \Delta^{\dim Y-1}$, equipped with a standard symplectic structure (see Theorem \ref{t:e-db} below). \item[(iii)] If $X$ admits a symplectic resolution (or more generally has symplectic singularities in the sense of \cite{Beauss}), then the Poisson structure on $\hat X_{\bC^\times \cdot y}$ is uniquely determined from that of $S$. \item[(iv)] If the condition in (iii) holds and also $S$ admits a (nontrivial) $\bC^\times$ action giving its Poisson structure degree $-k$, then there is a $\bC^\times$-Poisson isomorphism of the form \eqref{e:ehat}, $\hat X_{\bC^\times \cdot y} \cong \hat Y_{\bC^\times \cdot y} \hat \times S$ (i.e., the Poisson bivector on $\hat X_{\bC^\times \cdot y}$ is actually the sum of the canonical Poisson bivectors on $\hat Y_{\bC^\times \cdot y}$ and on $S$).\footnote{Note that this isomorphism differs slightly from the one in (i), as required since the $\bC^\times$-action on $S$ has changed; however, they become the same after including either factor or after projecting to the first factor.} In this case, $S$ is Poisson isomorphic to every slice appearing in an ordinary Darboux-Weinstein decomposition, $\hat X_y \cong \hat Y_y \hat \times S$. \end{enumerate} \end{theorem} The theorem is proved in \S \ref{ss:t-pre-main-pf}, using results from \S$\!$\S \ref{s:sympl}--\ref{s:main}.
+for some formal scheme $S$ (equipped here with a trivial $\bC^\times$ action). \item[(ii)] $S$ is equipped with a canonical Poisson structure, and $\hat Y_{\bC^\times \cdot y} \cong \bC^\times \times \Delta^{\dim Y-1}$, equipped with a standard symplectic structure (see Theorem \ref{t:e-db} below). \item[(iii)] If $X$ admits a symplectic resolution (or more generally is a symplectic singularity in the sense of \cite{Beauss}), then the isomorphism class of $\hat X_{\bC^\times \cdot y}$ as a formal $\bC^\times$-Poisson scheme is uniquely determined by the Poisson isomorphism class of $S$ and the dimension of $X$. \item[(iv)] If the condition in (iii) holds and also $S$ admits a $\bC^\times$ action giving its Poisson structure degree $-k$, then there is a $\bC^\times$-Poisson isomorphism of the form \eqref{e:ehat}, $\hat X_{\bC^\times \cdot y} \cong \hat Y_{\bC^\times \cdot y} \times S$ (i.e., the Poisson bivector on $\hat X_{\bC^\times \cdot y}$ is actually the sum of the canonical Poisson bivectors on $\hat Y_{\bC^\times \cdot y}$ and on $S$).\footnote{Note that this isomorphism differs slightly from the one in (i), as required since the $\bC^\times$-action on $S$ has changed; however, they become the same after including either factor or after projecting to the first factor.} In this case, $S$ is Poisson isomorphic to every slice appearing in an ordinary Darboux-Weinstein decomposition, $\hat X_y \cong \hat Y_y \times S$. \end{enumerate} \end{theorem} The theorem is proved in \S \ref{ss:t-pre-main-pf}, using results from \S$\!$\S \ref{s:sympl}--\ref{s:main}.
 We also give a quantization of the above result (Theorem \ref{t:quant}), where we show that every $\bC^\times$-compatible quantization of $X$ admits a direct-product decomposition parallel to the above.